 Because that makes me money.

-Back to this uh story on Fox News.com.
+Back to this story on Foxnews.com.

-Food workers in DC pledging to refuse service and cause other inconveniences for members of the incoming Trump administration when they dine out.
+Food workers in D.C. pledging to refuse service and cause other inconveniences for members of the incoming Trump administration when they dine out.

-I did have an experience, a bad experience once years ago for the sake of being nice, although I have no reason to.
+I did have an experience, a bad experience once, years ago, for the sake of being nice, although I have no reason to.

-I had a steak that night, and a person that apparently did serve me, it turned out, went online.
+And a person that apparently did serve me, it turned out, went online.

 Not exactly comforting.